theforeman/forklift/README.md

 ```
 box -- the ':name' one of the defined boxes in the Vagrantfile
-installer -- options that you would like passed to the katello-installer
+installer -- options that you would like passed to the installer
 options -- options that setup.rb accepts, e.g. --skip-installer
 shell -- customize the shell script run
 bridged -- deploy on Libvirt with a bridged networking configuration, value of this parameter should be the interface of the host (e.g. em1)